phillip-kruger/phillip-kruger.github.io/_posts/2020-06-09-supersonic_subatomic_graphql.md

 String graphqlRequest = myDocument.toString();
 ```

-For more details see: https://github.com/worldline/dynaql
+For more details see: [github.com/worldline/dynaql](https://github.com/worldline/dynaql)

 ### Type safe

-The type safe client will be close to MicroProfile RESTClient.
-Looking at the same example as above, you can see how to use it.
+The type safe client will be closer to MicroProfile RESTClient.
+Looking at the same example as above, lets see how we can to use it.
 Browse to the `quarkus-client` folder.
 This example use [Quarkus Command Mode](https://quarkus.io/blog/introducing-command-mode/) to make a Query.

-The client is not yet an Quarkus Extension, and here we added it in our project:
+The client is not yet a Quarkus Extension, so we add it in our project like this:

 ```xml
 <dependency>